Products Seen In this Video

 How lens focal length affects field of view.

-Now here I’ve got the Vayu HD with a 50 millimeters lens if I reach into my bag of tricks here and pull out a 25 millimeter lens.
-This lens has one half the focal length of this one, and therefore again, it will roughly double the field of view if I install this lens instead of the 50 millimeters lens.
+If we were to look at the Vayu HD with a 50 millimeters lens and a 25 millimeter lens, the 25mm lens has one half the focal length of the 50mm, and therefore again, it will roughly double the field of view if I install the 25mm lens instead of the 50 millimeters lens.

 So how do we decide which of these methods to use to increase?